-Mapping in 2009 and 2010 by Endurance has confirmed the presence of eight Tertiary alkalic intrusions on five of the Company's ten properties.
+Mapping by Endurance has confirmed the presence of eight Tertiary alkalic intrusions on five of the Company's six properties.
 Zones of intense brecciation and shearing were noted on one of the properties and two other properties contained areas of moderate iron staining indicative of weathered sulphide mineralization within or near to the intrusions.
-In 2009 and 2010, two programs which included geological mapping, rock sampling, soil sampling and ground geophysics were completed.
-During these programs, one grab sample of the brecciated material returned a gold analysis of 0.66 gpt Au.
-Elsewhere, soil anomalies to up to 213 ppb gold were detected.
+Geological mapping, rock sampling, soil sampling and ground geophysics have identified an encouraging area where one grab sample of the brecciated material returned a gold analysis of 0.66 gpt Au.
+Elsewhere, soil anomalies to up to 213 ppb Au were detected.